LightSys/kardia-text-indexing/README.md

 The tool has several parts.

-1. *Importers* convert files into a list of strings, which represents the lines of the file.
+1. *Importers* convert files into a string, which represents the lines of the file.
 Importers for various filetypes exist, including txt, odt, docx, pdf, png, and jpeg.
 Image-based files (which includes image-based pdfs) use the Tesseract OCR library, which is currently poorly tuned, so the default configuration of this tool does not use the image importers.
-2. *Tokenization* converts the list of strings into a list of lists of strings.
+2. *Tokenization* converts the string into a list of lists of strings.
    That is, we've broken the file into a list of lines, with each line being a list of words.
 The reason we maintain each line as its own list is that we want to be able to detect when a word is at the end of a line.